Don't go it alone

 - I'm expecting healing.
 It may take a while, and it will most definitely be on it's own timeline, but it will come.

 Without a period of dormancy, a tulip will never bloom.
-It is only after darkness and cold that we are able to witness their beauty.
+It is only after darkness and cold that we are able to witness its beauty.

 on loss